Learning Outcomes

 Introduction

 In legal practice, you have both a professional and a regulatory obligation to manage risk when producing written work.
 Clear, express communication about risks, limitations, and uncertainties helps clients make informed decisions and protects you from potential liability.
+This duty aligns with the SRA Standards and Regulations (including the Code of Conduct for Solicitors), which require solicitors to act in clients’ best interests, provide information in a way they can understand, keep clients informed, and enable them to make informed decisions.
 Exam scenarios often test your ability to identify when a content-related risk arises and how best to address it in drafting.

 Managing Content and Risk